ThLentzas/jolt/README.md

  });
  ```
 This macro is intended for quickly constructing test data.
 It does **not** perform any escape sequence handling.
 For example, `"ab\u0063"` will not be converted to `"abc"` as per the JSON grammar, and
-invalid escapes like `"ab\p"` will not produce an error.Invalid input creates a `Value` in an
+invalid escapes like `"ab\p"` will not produce an error.
+Invalid input creates a `Value` in an
 undefined state, which may cause unexpected behavior.
 For untrusted input, use `from_slice()`
 or `from_str()` instead.
 Use with your own discretion.